Arguggi/Introduction_To_Algorithms/README.md

 The Algorithms are all written in C.

 Compilation with these flags is error/warning free:
-> -Wall -Wextra -std=c99 -pedantic
+> -Wall -Wextra -Werror -std=c99 -pedantic

 ## Algorithms not yet implemented ##
 + Chapter 4